Jock O'Connell is widely regarded as one of California's foremost

 in Tokyo; the Confederation of British Industry in London; the Foreign Trade Association of Southern California in Los Angeles;

 and the Commonwealth Club of California in San Francisco.
+He has also appeared on CNBC and NPR.

 Mr. O'Connell has been a lecturer at the University of California at Davis and at California State University, Sacramento.

-Center in Sacramento, where he lectured and organized workshops and seminars designed to keep California's policymakers informed
+in Sacramento, where he lectured and organized workshops and seminars designed to keep California's policymakers informed

 of the latest developments in world trade and their effect on California's economy.